Carl E. Allen, MD, PhD

 |Columbus Children's Hospital - Heart Center||residency||Pediatrics||2005|

-His clinical special interests include: Langerhans cell histiocytosis (LCH), hemophagocytic lymphohistiocytosis (HLH), leukemia, lymphoma and stem cell transplantation.
-He is board certified by the American Board of Pediatrics in pediatric hematology/oncology.
+His clinical special interests include: Langerhans cell histiocytosis (LCH), hemophagocytic lymphohistiocytosis (HLH), lymphoma, lymphoproliferative disorders, stem cell transplantation and global pediatric hematology and oncology.

 |American Society for Pediatric Hematology/Oncology (ASPHO)||Member|